 The Nomination Committee consists of five members appointed by the Board.
 The five members include the Chair of the Board and the chair of the Remuneration Committee.
 Four of the five Nomination Committee members are representatives of the controlling shareholders.
 These four members of the Nomination Committee would not be considered independent under NYSE rules, and therefore the Issuer's Nomination Committee would not be in compliance with the NYSE Corporate Governance Standards for domestic issuers in respect of independence of nominating committees.
-The CEO, the Chief People and Transformation Officer, the Chief Legal Officer and Corporate Affairs Officer are invited ex officio to attend the meetings of the Nomination Committee unless explicitly decided otherwise.
+The CEO, the Chief People Officer, the Chief Legal Officer and Corporate Affairs Officer are invited ex officio to attend the meetings of the Nomination Committee unless explicitly decided otherwise.

-As of the date of this Base Prospectus, the members of the Nomination Committee are Marcel Herrmann Telles (Chair), Martin J. Barrington, Claudio Garcia, Paul Cornet de Ways and Alexandre Van Damme.
+As of the date of this Base Prospectus, the members of the Nomination Committee are Claudio Garcia (Chair), Martin J. Barrington, Sabine Chalmers, Cecilia Sicupira and Alexandre Van Damme.